 - Implement solutions that address the client's specific needs;

 - Develop practical yet strategic plans to address any HR matters;

 - Provide recommendations and daily advice to HR personnel and team members to resolve ongoing and emerging issues;

 - Recruit, train, and manage employees, not restricted to HR only, but from an HR perspective;

 - Drive change and enhance workplace culture management through newly enforced plans and techniques;

-- Develop and integrate Human Resource policies;
+- Develop and integrate Human Resource policies and HR processes;

 - Enhance compliance with business methods and the best HR practices by establishing control systems;

 - Select, teach, and implement new, yet suitable, HR technology;